github/docs/content/codespaces/overview.md

 ## What is a codespace?

 A codespace is a development environment that's hosted in the cloud.
-You can customize your project for {% data variables.product.prodname_codespaces %} by commiting [configuration files](/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project) to your repository (often known as Configuration-as-Code), which creates a repeatable codespace configuration for all users of your project.
+You can customize your project for {% data variables.product.prodname_codespaces %} by committing [configuration files](/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project) to your repository (often known as Configuration-as-Code), which creates a repeatable codespace configuration for all users of your project.

 {% data variables.product.prodname_codespaces %} run on a variety of VM-based compute options hosted by {% data variables.product.product_location %}, that you can configure from 2 core machines up to 32 core machines.
 You can connect to your codespaces from the browser or locally using {% data variables.product.prodname_vscode %}.